hmenager/workflow-is-galaxy-hall/README.md

 # Miscelaneous Client development notes

 the "Galaxy inception bug" came from the fact that the form was not detected as "regular", something John corrected in https://github.com/common-workflow-language/galaxy/commit/9291974b7a2c55e37e268cdf9f3b199b87d5a0ca.
+The code there (`client/galaxy/scripts/mvc/tool/tools.js`) tests for a list of tool types that are accepted as "regular" forms.
 When modifying the client code, make sure you rebuild the client with `make client` and reload the portal.
 To watch the client code (js/css) and rebuild as soon as there is a modification, just use `make client-watch`.